-RCS and Google Wallet Services Launch on L&T Metro Rail Hyderabad Ltd - www.lokmattimes.com
+RCS and Google Wallet services launch on L&T Metro Rail Hyderabad Ltd - www.lokmattimes.com

 “We’re excited to help bring this pioneering innovation to L&T Hyderabad Metro commuters through RCS and Google Wallet.
 This integration allows passengers to easily book and store tickets right on their devices, reflecting our commitment to simplifying the commuter experience.”
 Akash Patil, Chief Executive Officer, Billeasy.

-Rajdipkumar Gupta, MD & Group CEO of Route Mobile, said, "At Route Mobile, we are committed to leveraging cutting-edge technology to simplify and enhance everyday experiences.
+Rajdipkumar Gupta, MD & Group CEO, Route Mobile, said, “At Route Mobile, we are committed to leveraging cutting-edge technology to simplify and enhance everyday experiences.
 Our partnership with L&T Metro Rail Hyderabad and Billeasy to enable RCS-based ticketing marks a significant step in transforming urban commuting in India.
-By integrating secure, digital solutions that empower commuters, we're not only modernising the ticketing experience but also setting new standards for convenience and accessibility in public transport."
+By integrating secure, digital solutions that empower commuters, we're not only modernizing the ticketing experience but also setting new standards for convenience and accessibility in public transport.”

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app